JT-SV/RepData_PeerAssessment1/PA1_template.md

 ## Imputed     26 2012-10-03     1835
 ```

-Now the summary measures and the  histogram
+Now the histogram and summary measures

 ```r
 #Aggregate the "complete" dataset by day (date), then plot a histogram